rishabhgarg7/HackBMU2019_thethunderstorm/README.md

     1. Real-time Processing which is not achievable with APIs.</br>
     2. Content processing on local system isolating from the risks of communication failure increasing the reliability.</br>
     3. No network dependency.</br>
+    4. No cloud services required.
+    5. Isolated and standalone environment.
  </br>
  <h3> The content of input data may be of following types</h3></br>
   1. Confidential Videos which can't be given to third parties.</br>